Colin Murphy (footballer, born 1944): Lincoln City

 Murphy left his role as assistant manager at Notts County to take charge of a struggling Lincoln City side that was beset by financial problems and had just completed a lacklustre campaign in the Fourth Division.
 In arguably his most successful period in management, Murphy secured Lincoln's promotion to the Third Division in the 1980–81 season with a second-place finish behind Southend United, thanks in large measure to Gordon Hobson's 21 goals.
 The following season was almost as successful, with the Imps knocking out First Division side Leicester City in the League Cup, eventually losing to Tottenham Hotspur, and leading the Third Division table for four months.
 A loss of form, possibly in part caused by a boardroom row over transfer budgets, resulted in a dramatic loss of form for Lincoln who ended the season in a disappointing sixth place.

 The next two seasons were less impressive and Murphy eventually resigned in May 1985, after seven years at Sincil Bank.
-His departure came just ten days before Lincoln played Bradford on the final day of the season in the game where 56 spectators died in the Valley Parade fire.
+His departure came just ten days before Lincoln played Bradford City on the final day of the season in the game where 56 spectators died in the Valley Parade fire.
 The Murphy era is remembered fondly by the Imps faithful, with players such as Steve Thompson, Glenn Cockerill, Trevor Peake, Mick Harford, Tony Cunningham, Dave Felgate and John Fashanu contributing to one of the finest teams in Lincoln's history.
+However, his departure from the club was followed by back-to-back relegations, resulting in Lincoln becoming the first team to suffer automatic relegation from the Football League.